Airfare

 - If the agency has a UATP balance, the first method of payment will automatically be UATP.

-- If no UTCs or MCOs exist for the traveling employee, the system will automatically revert to the U.S. Bank Central Travel Account (CTA).
+- If no UTCs or MCOs exist for the traveling employee, the system will revert to the U.S. Bank Central Travel Account (CTA).

 When do the UATP funds expire?